Introduction to CSS Color Chart

 Creating a pastel color chart, using Hex Code for colors through external CSS

-- We will create this chart using external CSS as well, hence will start by creating a style sheet.
+- We will also create this chart using external CSS, so we will start by creating a style sheet.

-- Similar to the previous example, we will create different classes with different background colors.
+- Like the previous example, we will create different classes with different background colors.
 The final CSS code should look as the code below:

 .cl1{